shahryar-cmyk/astrology_attacher/task.md

 23. Replace the file and code from the server.
 24. Integerate the Payment of PayPal.
 <!-- Fixing Previous Milestone -->
-25. When Running the change_excel_general route then get the data of the Sun Return and moon return
+25. When Running the change_excel_general route then get the data of the Sun Return and moon return [Done]